mikeizbicki/cmc-csci145-math166/exams/README.md

         $\chi$ is pronounced "chi"/"kai" (not used in this class)

 1. not technically correct language
-    1. Incorrect: In sample error greater than generalization error means **most likely** overfitting.
+    1. Incorrect: In sample error greater than generalization error means **most likely** underfitting.

         > **NOTE:**
         > This is true by definition.